baz-scm/baz-cli/README.md

 ### 🔑 Standalone Mode (Bring your own keys)

-Use your own GitHub Personal Access Token (PAT) and Anthropic API key to review any pull request directly.
+Use your own GitHub Personal Access Token (PAT) and Anthropic token to review any pull request directly.

 **Perfect for:**
 - Reviewing PRs without Baz service integration